goofballLogic/idb-lite/README.md

 Implementation of [@jakearchibald](https://github.com/jakearchibald)'s excellent idb-keyval API.
 See https://github.com/jakearchibald/idb-keyval for the original.

-## Documentation

-As this is an implementation of a pre-defined API, please use the documentation found at https://github.com/jakearchibald/idb-keyval.

-### Extended functionality

-#### closeAll

-This function returns a promise to close all the database connections that have been opened in this session

 ## Purpose

 The intent of this version is to add some functionality not included in Jake's version, including: